AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 ---
-title: Use calculated fields to export arrays in flat schema files
+title: Use calculated fields to export arrays as strings
 type: Tutorial
-description: Learn how to use calculated fields to export arrays in flat schema files from Real-Time CDP to cloud storage destinations.
+description: Learn how to use calculated fields to export arrays from Real-Time CDP to cloud storage destinations as strings.
 exl-id: ff13d8b7-6287-4315-ba71-094e2270d039
 ---
-# Use calculated fields to export arrays in flat schema files {#use-calculated-fields-to-export-arrays-in-flat-schema-files}
+# Use calculated fields to export arrays as strings{#use-calculated-fields-to-export-arrays-as-strings}

 >[!CONTEXTUALHELP]
 >id="platform_destinations_export_arrays_flat_files"
 >title="Export arrays support"
->abstract="<p>Use the **Add calculated field** control to export arrays of int, string, boolean, and object values from Experience Platform to your desired cloud storage destination.</p><p> Some limitations apply.
-View the documentation for extensive examples and supported functions.</p>"
+>abstract="<p>Use the **Add calculated field** control to export arrays of int, string, boolean, and object values from Experience Platform to your desired cloud storage destination.</p><p> Arrays must be exported as strings by using the `array_to_string` function.
+View the documentation for extensive examples and more supported functions.</p>"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-arrays-calculated-fields.html#examples" text="Examples"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-arrays-calculated-fields.html#known-limitations" text="Known limitations"